Roger W. Griffith, P.E.

 Filed Under: HVAC Systems, International Mechanical Code

-January 14, 2019 by Roger Griffith Leave a Comment
+January 14, 2019 by Roger W. Griffith, P.E.
+Leave a Comment

 Sleeper sofa

-The 2018 International Fuel Gas Code (IFGC), Section 303 – Appliance Location contains the following criteria.
+The 2018 International Fuel Gas Code (IFGC), Section 303 – Appliance Location, contains the following criteria:

 303.3 Prohibited Locations.
-Appliances shall not be located in sleeping rooms, bathrooms, toilet rooms, storage closets or surgical rooms, or in a space that opens only into such rooms or spaces, except where the installation complies with one of the following:
+Appliances shall not be located in sleeping rooms, bathrooms, toilet rooms, storage closets, or surgical rooms, or in a space that opens only into such rooms or spaces, except where the installation complies with one of the following:

 Filed Under: Carbon monoxide poisoning, Gas appliances, International Fuel Gas Code

-Roger W. Griffith appointed to ICC Plumbing/Mechanical/Fuel Gas Code Action Committee
+Roger W. Griffith appointed to ICC PMGCAC

-January 27, 2017 by Roger Griffith Leave a Comment
+January 27, 2017 by Roger W. Griffith, P.E.
+Leave a Comment

 ICC Code Committee meeting